Meet Aurelia Mitela - a woman and a warrior

 No, she truly wasn’t.
 She’d been PGSF [Praetorian Guard Special Forces] in her time, even led the attack to retake the city during the civil war.
 Although now in her mid-seventies, she definitely belonged to the “tough gals” league.

-Throughout the first three books, INCEPTIO, PERFIDITAS and SUCCESSIO, we catch glimpses of Aurelia’s early life, but even more, a whole range of questions are thrown up.
+Throughout INCEPTIO, CARINA, PERFIDITAS and SUCCESSIO, we catch glimpses of Aurelia’s early life, but even more, a whole range of questions are thrown up.
 What did she do in the Great Rebellion nearly twenty-three years before the time of INCEPTIO?
 Why is she so anxious when she compares the villain in SUCCESSIO to Caius Tellus, the brutal ‘First Consul’ who instigated the rebellion all those years ago?
 Who was the great love of Aurelia’s life that Carina only learns about in SUCCESSIO?

-In AURELIA, the fourth book which takes us back to the late 1960s, Aurelia is accused of murder while on a mission to Berlin, and while in remand undergoes a (hostile) psychological assessment.
+In AURELIA, the fifth book which takes us back to the late 1960s, Aurelia is accused of murder while on a mission to Berlin, and while in remand undergoes a (hostile) psychological assessment.
 Here’s the report on her:

 Subject is highly rational, quick-minded and a natural leader.
 She sees nothing is impossible given enough time and resources.
 Subject has the confident personality and willpower to pursue and implement her goals, easily bringing others with her.
 A dominant personality.